linkedin/ambry/ambry-tools/src/main/java/com.github.ambry/tools/admin/Readme.md

 This jar will assist using these tools.

-## DumpData
+## DumpLogTool, DumpIndexTool, DumpReplicaTokenTool and DumpDataTool
-This tool is used to dump the data parsing the storage files.
+These tools are used to dump the data parsing the storage files.

 #### Operations supported
 * Dumping log file